Search our Collections

 Single Cylinder Deadbolt

-Single Cylinder Deadbolt Lock
+door hardware Single Cylinder Deadbolt Lock illustration

 A single cylinder deadbolt is a manually operated bolt for entry doors with a keyed cylinder on the exterior and a thumb turn on the interior.
 Our deadbolts use the common Schlage C Keyway.